palomarlab/palomarlab.github.io/_posts/2024-02-01-Victor-joins.md

   - joins
 ---

-The lab welcomes Victor who joins as and undergrad student, coming from the School of Chemistry, UNAM.
+The lab welcomes Victor who joins as an undergrad student, coming from the School of Chemistry, UNAM.
 Victor's project will focus on understanding the DNA topology of the Arabidopsis chloroplast using in-silico approaches.